Pacific Southwest, Region 9

 EPA / Coast Guard Response Jurisdiction Boundaries

-This application allows the user to identify the boundary lines within California that define EPA (Inland Zone) and Coast Guard (Coastal Zone) emergency response jurisdictions.
-With this application, emergency responders, response support personnel and natural resource trustees can readily identify the pre-designated federal response boundaries of an incident, and the federal agency with initial Incident Command Authority for the response and cleanup.
+This map allows the user to identify the boundary lines within California that define EPA (Inland Zone) and Coast Guard (Coastal Zone) emergency response jurisdictions.
+With this map, emergency responders, response support personnel, and natural resource trustees can readily identify the pre-designated federal response boundaries of an incident, and the federal agency with initial Incident Command Authority for the response and cleanup.

 National Emergency Response Programs